10 Best Life Insurance Companies in Virginia

 Key Terms

-- Virginia has specific laws including a 10-day free look period and a 31-day grace period for missed payments.
+- Virginia life insurance laws offer a 10-day free look and a 31-day payment grace period, ensuring flexibility for policyholders.

-Strategically located on the eastern seaboard, Virginia, the Old Dominion State, is bordered by Maryland, North Carolina, Tennessee, Kentucky, and West Virginia.
-Home to 8.5 million people, it ranks as the 12th-most populous state, with Virginia Beach as its largest city and Richmond serving as the capital.
+Strategically positioned on the eastern seaboard, Virginia, known as the Old Dominion State, is bordered by Maryland, North Carolina, Tennessee, Kentucky, and West Virginia.
+With a population of 8.5 million, it ranks as the 12th-most populous state, featuring Virginia Beach as its largest city and Richmond as its capital.

 According to the Centers for Disease Control and Prevention (CDC), the average life expectancy in Virginia is approximately 77.6 years which is lower than the national average life expectancy, which is currently around 79.05 years in the United States.
 Over the past few years, the leading causes of death in Virginia have been cancer, heart disease, and Covid-19.
 The homicide rate in Virginia is about 6.4 homicides per 100,000 residents, which is slightly lower than the national average of 7.5.

 According to the U.S. Bureau of Labor Statistics, in Virginia, the 90th percentile income is currently $125,820.
 The median income in the state is approximately $47,200.
-Most financial advisors recommend purchasing life insurance coverage that protects your family members for between 10X and 20X your annual salary.
-In Virginia, this amounts to around $1,258,200 – $2,516,400 dollars for high-income earners.
+Most financial advisors recommend purchasing life insurance coverage that safeguards your family members for between 10X and 20X your annual salary.
+In Virginia, this amounts to around $1,258,200 – $2,516,400 for affluent individuals.

 Show Me Life Insurance Companies